iotaledger/integration-services/api/USAGE.md

 }
 ```

-The `key` field of the body is the essential part which must be stored by the client, since it contains the public/private key pair which is used to authenticate at the api.
+The `key` field of the body is the essential part which must be stored by the client, since it contains the public/private key pair which is used to authenticate at the API.
+_
+In production environments it is recommended that each organization installs and runs its Bridge locally.
+In case of centralized Bridge the Bridge implementation should be adapted to only receive the identity public (with private/public key pair generated locally)._

 ### 2. Authentication and authorise an identity

-An identity can be used to authenticate a user to a number of services provided by the Bridge.
+An identity can be used to authenticate a user to a number of services provided by the Bridge in order to manage identities.
 For accessing the service at several endpoints an identity needs to be authenticated by using the public/private key pair which is generated when creating an identity.
-Endpoints which need client authentication for the SSI bridge are as following:
+Endpoints which need client authentication for the Ecommerce-SSI bridge are as following:

 - get('/users/search')
 - put('/users/user')